NNBnh/orml/README.md

 ## 📙 Reference

+This document attempts to specify Orange markup language syntax.

+> *Orange markup language will often be referred to as ORML in this document.

 ### 📜 1.
 HTML power

 ORML is basically HTML5 under the hood.
 So every syntaxes, elements and rulesets of HTML will be applied to ORML but with changes declared below.